 Oil is a fascinating resource that takes millions of years to form while only taking seconds to burn.
 Wars have been waged as a result of conflicts over its production and consumption.
 Certain aspects of it continue to be a mystery for scientists today and are still being researched and debated.

-Significant amounts of this “black gold” can be found throughout the United States especially in Texas, North Dakota, Alaska, California, and New Mexico, each of which has billions of barrels worth of proven oil reserves.
+Significant amounts of this “black gold” can be found throughout mineral properties in the United States especially in Texas, North Dakota, Alaska, California, and New Mexico, each of which has billions of barrels worth of proven oil reserves.
 Offshore drilling also accounts for a substantial portion of U.S. oil.
 Petroleum is used for everything from gasoline, diesel fuel, and jet fuel, to plastics, chemical products, and even some household items.
 Because it’s the world’s most important source of energy, oil is very valuable.
 It’s the lifeblood of industrialized nations.
 Knowing there are large amounts of oil in the United States poses the question… could there be oil on my land?
 How do I find out?

 To best answer these questions it’s beneficial to understand how oil is created.
 When you know how it’s created, you can better discern where it might be located.